microsoft/Olive/docs/architecture.md

 where `BaseModel` is a [pydantic model](https://docs.pydantic.dev/usage/models/)

 It is initialized using:
-- Config dictionary `{“param_name”: param_value}` and boolean `disable_search`.
+- Accelerator object, Config dictionary `{“param_name”: param_value}`, and the host device.

-  If `disable_search=False`, use default search parameters, if any, for parameters that are not specified
-        in the config.
-Else use the default value.
 - Pydantic model which behaves like a Dataclass with type validation.
 Each pass class has a class method `get_config_class` which returns the pass specific pydantic model that users can instantiate.

-Optional parameters can be fixed values or search values which are prescribed using `SearchParameter`.
+Optional parameters can be fixed values or search values which are described using `SearchParameter`.

 Searchable parameters have default search values which can be used by assigning the config value as `SEARCHABLE_VALUES`.
 Optional parameters use the default fixed value, also assignable using `DEFAULT_VALUE`, if not assigned.